wavesplatform/docs.wavesplatform/docs/en/building-apps/waves-api-and-sdk/client-libraries/signer.md

 ### Provider

 In order to work with Signer, you need to link an external Provider library.
-Provider securely stores user's private data .
+Provider securely stores user's private data.
 Your web app and Signer itself do not have access to user's private key and seed phrase.

 The Provider authenticates user and generates a digital signature.